 The autism spectrum includes people who have previously been diagnosed with autism, Asperger’s, and pervasive developmental disorder in the past.
-I work with older children and teens with behavioral and social issues due to autism spectrum (also known simply as “autism”).
-I also work with autistic adults who feel that their social differences are impacting work, college, or relationship functioning in a neurotypical world.
+We work with older children and teens with behavioral and social issues due to autism spectrum (also known simply as “autism”).
+We also work with autistic adults who feel that their social differences are impacting work, college, or relationship functioning in a neurotypical world.
 At Healthy Mind Sacramento, autism assessment and therapy are both available.
-I have experience working with girls and women and am familiar with the diagnostic challenges in this group.
+Our clinicians have experience working with girls and women, and are familiar with the diagnostic challenges in this group.
 For example, some women have been told incorrect information, such as they cannot be autistic because they have feelings, facial expressions, or make good eye contact.
 Unfortunately, these types of statements perpetuate myths and do not reflect a true understanding of the complex nature of autism.

 Key Traits of Individuals on the Spectrum

 Some autistic individuals have speech and language delays as a kid, while others do not.
 Key traits in autistic persons include: